Amazon’s Twitter ‘Ambassadors’ Rave About Warehouse Jobs, But They’re Not Fooling Everyone

 — Gay ????️???? – Amazon FC Ambassador (@QThePinkYoshi) August 24, 2018

 Whether Amazon likes it or not, the company has been dogged by claims by their employees that they are treated badly.
-In particular, some have claimed that people pee in trash cans because they are worried they would be gone too long if they tried to go to the bathroom.
+In particular, some have claimed that people urinate in trash cans because they are worried they would be gone too long if they tried to go to the bathroom.
 Others said that although they technically get breaks, that by the time they’re done waiting in line at the metal detectors, that their break is already over, detailed the Inquisitr.

 Meanwhile, social media users speculate on whether the accounts are bots, or actually operated by people.